Beelzebub2/auto-send-clips/README.md

 ## Installation

+### Option 1: Download Pre-built Release (Recommended)
+1. Go to the [Releases](../../releases) page
+2. Download the latest `autoclipsend.exe`
+3. Place it in a folder of your choice
+4. Run the executable directly

+### Option 2: Build from Source
 1. **Clone or download** this project to your local machine
 2. **Open Command Prompt** and navigate to the project directory
 3. **Run the build script**: